Jennifer Putnam Named Assistant Commissioner of Health Licensure and Regulation for the Tennessee Department of Health - NewsBreak

 The mission of the Tennessee Department of Health is to protect, promote and improve the health and prosperity of people in Tennessee.
 Learn more about TDH services and programs at www.tn.gov/health .

-The post Jennifer Putnam Named Assistant Commissioner of Health Licensure and Regulation for the Tennessee Department of Health appeared first on Wilson County Source .
+The post Jennifer Putnam Named Assistant Commissioner of Health Licensure and Regulation for the Tennessee Department of Health appeared first on Cheatham County Source .

 Comments / 0